ave1995/Design.Patterns.Examples/README.md

 - Proxy provides and identical interface; decorator provides an enhanced interface
 - Decorator typically aggregates (or has reference to) what it is decorating; proxy doesn't have to
 - Proxy might not even be working with a materialized object

+## ChainOfResponsibility
+- Chain of Responsibility can be implemented as a chain of references or a centralized construct
+- Enlist objects in the chain, possibly controlling their order
+- Object removal from (e.g., in *Dispose()*)